 Ava Gene’s ($$$$) was an expensive Italian restaurant with authentic European cuisine, which was our great choice.
 They had fantastic gnocchi, pizzas, garlic bread, pasta, and even original panna cotta with berries and honey!
 Of course, they have a tremendous selection of the best Italian wines.

-If you are planning an Oregon road trip check out our articles below, maybe it will inspire you to visit these places.
+If you are planning an Oregon road trip check out our detailed Oregon Road Trip Itinerary.
+Check also our articles below, maybe it will inspire you to visit these places in Oregon.
 So, our best places in Oregon are: